flyteorg/flyte/docs/source/gen/flytectl_update_project.rst

-Updates the project according to the flags passed.
+Update the project according to the flags passed.
 Allows you to archive or activate a project.
 Activate project flytesnacks:
 ::